 - Erase disk and install elementary: This option is for those who want to have only elementary installed on their computer.
 The entire hard drive will be formatted, and all partitions will be deleted.
 If you are thinking of dual-booting Windows and elementary, this option is not for you.

 - Encrypt the new elementary installation for security: This will need a security key for installation, and at the end of the process, you get an encrypted elementary installation.
 This is not a typical installation method used by general users.

 - Use LVM with the new elementary installation: This option will setup logical hard disk volume for easier partitions management.
 But since the scope of this guide is to install elementary alongside already existing Windows partition, this option will not work out.

-Root, Swap, and Boot loader
+Root, Swap, and Bootloader

-Next make a small partition which is double the size of your computer’s RAM.
+Next, make a small partition, which is double the size of your computer’s RAM.
 It need not be exact, but try to be close to it.
-For instance in my case I have 8 GB RAM in my PC, so my Linux Swap size is around 16 GB.
+For instance, in my case, I have 8 GB RAM in my PC, so my Linux Swap size is around 16 GB.

 You can enter your location to specify the time zone.

-Welcome to elementary OS Freya!
+Enjoy to elementary OS!
 That’s it.